How do I set up a payment plan as a result of COVID-19 hardship?

 Is a budget plan for utility bills available?

 Yes.
 The Budget Billing/Equal Payments Plan helps residential customers eliminate billing swings due to higher usage during the heating and cooling seasons.
 The plan brings your highest bills down and your lowest bills up to the same amount each month by averaging your bills over the last 12 months.
-Please contact the Utility Business Office at (252)639-2750 for more information.
+Please contact the Customer & Payment Services (CAPS) office at (252)639-2750 for more information.

 What will it cost me to get service?